-Fundraising efforts by the NSW Rural Fire Service Association, a registered charity set up to support volunteer Firey’s in the NSW Rural Fire Service, is in the spotlight after it was revealed that almost 58c in every dollar donated via raffle ticket sales and donation drives $13.7 million has gone to commercial telemarketer Contact Centres Australia (who have now rebranded to One Contact to “to better reflect the diverse nature of contact services we provide to our clients every day all with one point of contact”).
+Fundraising efforts by the NSW Rural Fire Service Association, a registered charity set up to support volunteer Firey’s in the NSW Rural Fire Service, is in the spotlight after The Daily Telegraph revealed that almost 58c in every dollar donated via raffle ticket sales and donation drives $13.7 million has gone to commercial telemarketer BPO Contact Centres Australia.